* FAQ Accordion * Handles expand/collapse behavior for FAQ items */ * Schema */

 Resource management: Production and resource scheduling to better manage equipment use.

-Safety management: Managed checklists and observations with safety-based dashboards.
+Safety management: Manage checklists and observations with safety-based dashboards.

 5